ColeVan/SOV2-RITA-J/README.md

 Jupyter Notebooks with Security Onion

-I need a method to query elastic data and retrieve the fields below.
+Cuurently trying to find method to query SOv2 elastic data and retrieve the fields below.

 'ts'